Optimize MySQL: Queries and Indexes 1/4

 SELECT salary FROM employee WHERE employee_number = '101832';

 MySQL has no clue where to find this record.
-It doesn't even know that if it does find one matching, that there will not be another matching one, so it has to look through the entire table, potentially thousands of records, to find Fred's details.
+It doesn't even know that if it does find one matching, there will not be another matching one, so it has to look through the entire table, potentially thousands of records, to find Fred's details.

 Before we repair the table structure above, let me tell you about a most important little secret for anyone serious about optimizing their queries:

-EXPLAIN is the keyword in mysql that will help you figure out what is wrong!
+EXPLAIN is the keyword in mysql that will help you figure out what is wrong.

-EXPLAIN shows (explains!) how your queries are being used.
-By putting it before a SELECT, you can see whether indexes are being used properly, and what kind of join is being performed...
+EXPLAIN shows (explains) how your queries are being used.
+By putting it before a SELECT, you can see whether indexes are being used properly and what kind of join is being performed.

 For example: